 This seasonal guide to waterfalls in Australia recommends the best time of year and the

-Victoria is the most complete, followed by the Northern Territory and New South Wales.
+Victoria is the most complete, followed by the Northern Territory, New South Wales and Queensland.
 This website only

 includes waterfalls that I have personally visited and photographed.

 Above: Discover waterfalls such as Trentham Falls on this website

 the tropics at the start of dry season (Apr and May) when road access resumes, and then head south to

 watch the breaking rains in winter bring waterfalls back to life in southern Australia.

 Click on each State or Territory of Australia to find your next waterfall day trip or holiday destination or

 This is my compilation of waterfalls in Victoria, including many within the Melbourne metropolitan area.

 This list was put together as part of my search over more than a decade for the perfect swimming hole